ueberdosis/hocuspocus/docs/src/docPages/extensions/webhook.md

 ## Verify Request Signature

 On your application server you should verify the signature coming from the webhook extension to secure the route.

-(It sends POST requests by the way)
+The extension sends POST requests, and the signature is stored in the `X-Hocuspocus-Signature-256` header containing a message authentication code created with sha256.

-Here are some examples how your could do that:
+Here are some examples how you could do that in different languages:

 ### PHP